-B. Nonresidential Construction.

-- 1. Must be Above Base Flood Elevation.
+- B. Nonresidential Construction. - 1.
+Must be Above Base Flood Elevation.
 New construction and substantial improvement of any commercial, industrial, or other nonresidential building shall either have the lowest floor, including basement, elevated one foot or more above the base flood elevation or, together with attendant utility and sanitary facilities, shall be floodproofed in accordance with floodproofing (Section 16.57.050(F)).
 Unavoidable impacts to flooded areas (from fill) need to be mitigated. - 2.
 Areas Below the Lowest Floor.
 If floodproofed, areas shall be in accordance with floodproofing (Section 16.57.050(F).
 If elevated and not floodproofed, fully enclosed areas below the lowest floor shall be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of floodwaters.
 Designs for meeting this requirement must either be certified by a registered professional engineer or architect, or must meet or exceed the following minimum criteria: - a.
 A minimum of three openings having a total net area of no less than one square inch for every square foot of enclosed area subject to flooding shall be provided; - b.
 The bottom of all openings shall be no higher than one foot above grade; and - c.
-Openings may be equipped with screens, louvers, or other coverings or devices, provided that they permit the automatic entry and exit of floodwaters.
+Openings may be equipped with screens, louvers, or other coverings or devices, provided that they permit the automatic entry and exit of floodwaters. - C. Utilities. - 1.
+Shall be Designed to Minimize Infiltration of Floodwaters.

-C. Utilities.

-- 1. Shall be Designed to Minimize Infiltration of Floodwaters.
 All new and replacement water supply systems shall be designed to preclude infiltration of floodwaters into the systems. - 2.
 Sanitary Sewage Systems.
-New and replacement sanitary sewage systems shall be designed to minimize or eliminate infiltration of floodwaters into the systems and discharges from the systems into floodwaters. - On-site Waste Disposal Systems.
+New and replacement sanitary sewage systems shall be designed to minimize or eliminate infiltration of floodwaters into the systems and discharges from the systems into floodwaters. - 3.
+On-site Waste Disposal Systems.
 On-site waste disposal systems shall be located to avoid impairment to them or contamination from them during flooding.
-New on-site sewage disposal systems are prohibited for uses and activities prohibited from frequently flooded areas.

-D. Subdivision/Land Division Proposals.

-- 1. All land division proposals shall: - a.
+New on-site sewage disposal systems are prohibited for uses and activities prohibited from frequently flooded areas. - D. Subdivision/Land Division Proposals. - 1.
+All land division proposals shall: - a.
 Minimize Flood Damage.
 Subdivisions, short subdivisions, planned developments, and binding site plans shall be designed to minimize or eliminate flood damage to proposed buildings; and public utilities and facilities that are installed as part of such subdivisions.
 Sewer, gas, electrical, and water systems shall be located and constructed to minimize flood damage.
 Subdivisions should be designed using natural features of the landscape, and should not incorporate "flood protection" changes. - b.
 Have Adequate Drainage.
 Subdivisions, short subdivisions, planned developments, and binding site plans shall have adequate natural surface water drainage in accordance with City requirements to reduce exposure to flood hazards; and - c.
 Show Flood Areas on Plat Maps.
 Subdivisions, short subdivisions, planned developments, and binding site plans shall show the one hundred-year floodplain, floodway, and channel migration zone on the preliminary and final plat maps. - 2.
 Lots.
-No lot or portion of lot after the effective date of the ordinance codified in this title shall be established within the boundaries of a frequently flooded area.
+No lot or portion of lot after the effective date of the ordinance codified in this title shall be established within the boundaries of a frequently flooded area. - E. Alteration of Watercourses. - 1.
+Shall be in Accordance with Habitat Regulations.
+Watercourse alterations shall only be allowed in accordance with the fish and wildlife habitat conservation areas (Chapter 16.61).